kaibakker/software_evolution/README.md

 Based on a [2011 paper of Yuan and Guo](#references), we made a tool that detects type III clones.
-Because we use a metrics based approach, we detect clones that conventional methods cannot: variables names don't matter, the order of statements does not matter, lines can be added or deleted.
+Because we use a metrics based approach, we detect clones that conventional methods cannot: variables names don't matter, the order of statements does not matter, statements can be added or deleted.
 The intended use of this tool is detecting plagiarism.

 ## Overview of method

 We analyze code on method level only.

-For every variable in a method, we compute occurances of pre-defined
+For every variable in a method, we compute occurrences of pre-defined
 situations: how often does this variable occur in an if-statement?
 How often is this variable added?
 The resulting table is called the count matrix.